 The old man says, “I have heard these teachings from my spiritual mentors and they are also based on my own experience.
 May this benefit limitless sentient beings for the sake of their happiness.”

-The author ends: Although I have practiced little and lack Dharma experience, yet because of the diversity of sentient beings' dispositions, maybe these teachings will be of benefit to some.
+Although I have practiced little and lack Dharma experience, yet because of the diversity of sentient beings' dispositions, maybe these teachings will be of benefit to some.
 With the hope of benefiting the minds of limited beings, I have written this with sincerity and pure motivation.
-These teachings on impermanence are not just an interesting story I thought up to tell, but are based on The Four Hundred Stanzas by Aryadeva.
+These teachings on impermanence are not just an interesting story I thought up to tell, but are based on The Four Hundred Verses by Aryadeva.